Psychedelic Integration Services

 - Assist you in changing habits of doing, thinking and relating to reinforce the neuronal changes that occured in your brain

-- Provide “sitting services” or referrals to underground providers of such
+- Provide “sitting services” or referrals to underground providers of this

 - Offer psychedelic psychotherapy, since currently in the UK it’s only available by participating in the Clinical Research Trials

 - Provide advice on growing, obtaining, dosing, or administering any illegal psychoactive substance.
-Neither do I provide any advice regarding sourcing psychedelics
+Nor do I provide any advice regarding sourcing psychedelics

 - Encourage psychedelic use since these substances are not legal